 The agreed definition of an HLTA is:

 “To complement the professional work of teachers by taking responsibility for agreed learning activities under an agreed system of supervision.
-This may involve planning, preparing and delivering learning activities for individuals/groups or short term for whole classes …” (Level 4 Supporting and Delivering Learning Model Job Profile -Preamble)
+This may involve planning, preparing and delivering learning activities for individuals/groups or short term for whole classes and monitoring pupils and assessing, recording and reporting on pupil’s achievement, progress and development.”

 But this definition can and is undermined in the following ways:

-- by loosely interpreting the phrase ‘short term’ to mean anything up to a whole term or even longer
+- by loosely interpreting the phrase ‘short term’ to mean anything up to a whole term or even longer.
+In practice, this can mean that HLTAs are expected (and timetabled) to plan, prepare and deliver (i.e. teach) lessons to whole classes on an ongoing basis.

-Staff do not need to have secured HLTA accredited status in order to be appointed to an HLTA vacancy: “Headteachers should have regard to the national HLTA professional standards in considering whether a member of support staff has the necessary skills and expertise to undertake an HLTA role even though they may not yet have achieved HLTA status.”
-(WAMG guidance on higher level teaching assistant roles for school support staff – our emphasis).
+No. Staff do not need to have secured HLTA accredited status in order to be appointed to an HLTA vacancy.
+The headteacher must be satisfied that support staff have the skills, expertise and experience to carry out a range of activities at different levels – including, for some staff, working with whole classes: “Headteachers should have regard to the national HLTA professional standards in considering whether a member of support staff has the necessary skills and expertise to undertake an HLTA role even though they may not yet have achieved HLTA status.”
+(WAMG guidance on HLTA roles for school support staff).

 What does supervision of an HLTA doing ‘specified work’ by a qualified teacher require?